cheeea/replication-project/README.md

 # Replication Project
-This project is a replication of Figures 1 and 2 from Cruces et al.'s (2023) ["Dishonesty and Public Employment"](https://www.aeaweb.org/articles?id=10.1257/aeri.20220550) paper in AEA: Insights.
+This project is a replication of Figures 1 and 2 from Cruces et al.'s (2023) ["Dishonesty and Public Employment"](https://www.aeaweb.org/articles?id=10.1257/aeri.20220550) paper in AEA: Insights.The data and STATA code are made publicly available by the authors through [openICPSR](https://www.openicpsr.org/openicpsr/project/185801/version/V1/view).

-The data and STATA code are made publicly available by the authors through [openICPSR](https://www.openicpsr.org/openicpsr/project/185801/version/V1/view).
+My replication in R uses the tidyverse, dplyr, haven, binsreg, and cowplot packages.

 ## Premise
 Using data of Argentine men born between 1958 and 1962, Cruces et al. propose a causal relationship between dishonesty measured through